andymcmillan/andymcmillan/index.md

 # Hi, I’m Andy.

-I organize [XOXO](http://xoxofest.com "XOXO"), an experimental festival celebrating independent art and technology in Portland, Oregon.
+I’m one half of XOXO, an [experimental workspace](http://xoxopdx.com “XOXO”) and [annual festival](http://xoxopdx.com “XOXO”) for independent art and technology in Portland, Oregon.
 I also publish [The Manual](http://themanual.org "The Manual"), a design journal for the web.

 I like to help other people organize their events.
 You can [hire me](http://andymcmillan.is) to help you too.